Nonhomogeneous Boundary-Value Problems for One-Dimensional Nonlinear Schr\"odinger Equations: Acknowledgment

 \section{Acknowledgment}

 JLB and SMS were partially supported by the US National Science Foundation.
-BYZ was partially supported by a grant from the Simons Foundation (201615), NSF of China (11231007), and PCSIRT (Chinese Education Ministry) under grant IRT 1273.
+BYZ was partially supported by a grant from the Simons Foundation (201615) and NSF of China (11231007, 11571244).
 JLB also thanks the Universit\'e de Paris Nord and the Ulsan National Institute of Science and Technology for hospitality and very good working conditions during parts of the writing phase of this project.
+We all tender heartfelt thanks to anonymous referees for careful readings of the script and many helpful comments, corrections and suggestions.